British auto industry says Gigafactories needed to save jobs

 “The next few years represent a critical period for the sector,” SMMT Chief Executive Mike Hawes said.
 “If we are to secure vehicle manufacturing in this country, with all the benefits to society that it brings, decisions need to be made today.”

-Other speakers at a conference on Tuesday organised by SMMT urged the need for more plants.
+Other speakers at a conference on Tuesday organized by SMMT urged the need for more plants.

 “We need four or five giga plants in order to make this industry prosper in the UK,” Aston Martin COO Michael Straughan said.